allanrbo/filesremote/README.md

  * Fully use cmake on all platforms
  * Split into files
  * Ensure use of unique_ptr everywhere possible, instead of raw pointers
+ * A better host selection window.
+Get inspired by Finder's "Connect to Server" window.
+ * Better control the config path. ".config/sftpgui"
+ * Backspace should navigate back (keep stack of prev dirs).